 Since inception, the program has assisted thousands of children, TAY, adults and older adults with intensive services provided in a therapeutic, home-like environment.
-The program reduces admissions to local emergency departments and provides a strength-based, recovery-oriented alternative to psychiatric hospitals for those experiencing a behavioral health crisis.
+The program reduces admissions to local emergency departments and provides a strengthbased, recovery-oriented alternative to psychiatric hospitals for those experiencing a behavioral health crisis.

 An ongoing, primary challenge has been the increased demand for Crisis Residential Services, with the community identifying a particular need for a facility specifically geared towards older adults.
 The HCA is actively working on addressing this service gap and opened the Silver Treehouse on September 1, 2020, that exclusively addresses the needs of older adults in mental health crisis.
 This home has been at capacity and is well utilized by our community partners.
 TAY continue to face challenges with the lack of stable housing available when youth are ready for a lower level of care.
 The children Crisis Residential Program periodically showed an increased demand for services throughout the past two calendar years and, at times, either had to be placed on a waitlist or diverted to other crisis services such as in-home crisis.
-The HCA is examining these trends to determine project- ed need for Children's Crisis Residential Services over the course of the next three-year period.
+The program has adjusted the intake an treatment process to focus on The HCA is examining these trends to determine projected need for Children's Crisis Residential Services over the course of the next three-year period.
 As part of this, the HCA is considering how the CCRP level of care fits into the continuum of crisis residential services for youth.